-Next, configure GCP to create a VPC, set up compute instances, and create a Google Cloud Object Storage.
-If you cannot access the NetApp Astra Control Center image registry, you will also need to create a Google Container Registry to host the Astra Control Center images, and push the images to this registry.
+Next, configure GCP to create a VPC, set up compute instances, create a Google Cloud Object Storage, create an Google Container Register to host the Astra Control Center images, and push the images to this registry.

 Follow the GCP documentation to complete the following steps.
 See Installing OpenShift cluster in GCP.